Executive Vice President, Fund Management Shorenstein Realty

 Mr. Mercer is a graduate of Harvard University.

 President & CEO Opus Holding, L.L.C.

-Mr. Murnane brings over 39 years of experience in commercial real estate development and has developed more than 30 million square feet of office, industrial and retail projects.
-During his 28 years with Opus, Mr. Murnane developed some of the firm’s landmark projects, including the 435-acre mixed-use Arbor Lakes project in Maple Grove, MN, and the 1.6 million-square-foot Best Buy corporate campus and the one million-square-foot American Express Financial Advisors headquarters, both located in Minneapolis.
+Mr. Murnane brings over 41 years of experience in commercial real estate development and has developed more than 30 million square feet of office, industrial and retail projects.
+During his 31 years with Opus, Mr. Murnane developed some of the firm’s landmark projects, including the 475-acre mixed-use Arbor Lakes Lifestyle Center in Maple Grove, MN, and the 1.6 million-square-foot Best Buy Corporate Campus and the 1.2 million-square-foot American Express Financial Advisors Headquarters, both located in Minneapolis.

 Mr. Murnane is an alumnus of the University of St. Thomas.

-Mr. Rauenhorst serves on the board of directors of AIM Higher Foundation, Ascension Catholic Academy, Catholic Relief Services, Creighton University, GHR Foundation and University of Notre Dame – Advisory Council for Mendoza College of Business.
+Mr. Rauenhorst serves on the board of directors of Ascension Catholic Academy, Catholic Relief Services, Creighton University, GHR Foundation and University of Notre Dame – Advisory Council for Mendoza College of Business.
 Additionally, he is a member of the Urban Land Institute (ULI) and Young Presidents’ Organization (YPO).

 Mr. Rauenhorst received a bachelor’s degree in sociology and psychology from Creighton University and a master’s degree in business administration from the University of Notre Dame.